addisoncrump/Vitsy/README.md

     - Print out the entire current stack as characters.
 Equivalent to 'l\O'
  - getall: z
     - Get all the input of the input stack and push it to the stack.
 Equivalent to 'I\i'
+ - prompt: W
+    - Get a line of STDIN.
+If there is no line input into the program, pause the program until another input line is input.
  - teleport: #
     - Teleport to the 1-D coordinates of the top item of the stack.
  - length: l